-(d) Senior Term Facility
+(e) Senior Term Loan Facility

-ISG has signed a facility agreement on 21 December 2014 with three financial institutions which provided a total credit line of EUR500,000,000, equivalent to RM2,125,000,000 to refinance the Project Loan, Subordinated Loan, Trigen Loan, Term Loan and all subordinated shareholder loans and payables.
+ISG has signed a facility agreement on 21 December 2014 with three financial institutions which provided a total credit line of EUR500,000,000, equivalent to RM2,125,000,000 to refinance the Project Loan, YKB Subordinated Loan, Trigen Loan, SGC Subordinated Loan and all subordinated shareholder loans and payables.

 According to the facility agreement, the re-pricing dates for the Senior Term Loan are set semi-annually.
-However, the first re-pricing date has been agreed to be on a monthly basis until the Mandated Banks syndicate the Senior Project Loan in the first half of 2015.
+However, the first re-pricing date has been agreed to be on a monthly basis until the mandated banks syndicate the Senior Project Loan in the first half of 2015.

-The Senior Term Loan has been syndicated on 26 March 2015 and the margin on the loan has been reduced from 2.75% to 2.50%.
+The Senior Term Loan was syndicated on 26 March 2015 and the margin on the loan was reduced from 2.75% to 2.50%.

-ISG is required to fund a minimum Debt Service Reserve Account (DSRA) corresponding to the interest payable in the next interest period amounting to EUR6,585,000, equivalent to RM32,530,000 (2019: EUR6,585,000, equivalent to RM30,225,000).
+ISG is required to maintain a minimum Debt Service Reserve Account (DSRA) corresponding to the interest payable in the next interest period amounting to EUR6,585,000, equivalent to RM31,015,350(2020: EUR6,585,000, equivalent to RM32,530,000).

-As of 23 June 2017, ISG has signed an amendment and restatement agreement relating to the facility agreement dated 21 December 2014.
-With the new agreement, repayment schedule has been revised and there has been extension of facility maturity by two years until end of 2023.
+On 23 June 2017, ISG signed an amendment and restatement agreement relating to the facility agreement dated 21 December 2014.
+With the new agreement, the repayment schedule was revised with an extension of the facility maturity by two years until end of 2023.